Localization and splitting of a quantum droplet with a potential defect: Summary Perspectives

-Finally, in order to exemplify the many-body nature of the observed dynamics and identify the participating microscopic mechanisms we have computed the population of the contributing single-particle eigenstates.
+Finally, in order to exemplify the superposition nature of the observed dynamics and identify the participating microscopic mechanisms we have computed the population of the contributing single-particle eigenstates.
 The latter are numerically obtained through exact diagonalization of the external potential and their projections to the many-body, eGPE obtained, wave function are extracted.
 It turns out that in all cases, at least a few single-particle eigenstates contribute significantly, evincing the crucial role of the quantum superposition for the discussed phenomena.
 Moreover, the dynamical behavior of the eigenstates reflects the collective motion of the perturbed droplet or signals its tendency towards a quasi-steady state at long evolution times.

 There are several intriguing extensions of the present work.
 A straightforward direction would be to study the controlled fragmentation of multiple droplets, similar to the recent three-dimensional experiment of Ref.~\cite{Cavicchioli}.
 Such fragmentation could be achieved by employing a lattice potential engineered by multiple barriers, rather than interaction quenches.
 Another interesting pathway is to explore the presence of beyond LHY corrections in the ensuing non-equilibrium quantum dynamics utilizing suitable \textit{ab-initio} approaches such as the ML-MCTDHX method~\cite{cao2017unified} for exploring the emergent correlation patterns and possible modifications of the droplet's regions of existence.
+Yet another interesting perspective would be to study droplet's tunneling properties by considering a magnetic field gradient providing an energy offset among the left and right sides of the potential barrier, in analogy with the tunneling mechanisms addressed in Refs.~\cite{Abdullaev_DW,Wysocki_DW}.
 In addition, extending our results to 2D quantum droplets aiming to trigger radially symmetric dispersive shock-waves and understand the impact of quantum corrections as opposed to their mean-field counterparts~\cite{Hoefer_DSW} is certainly desirable.
 In such 2D settings it would be relevant to exploit time-dependent potential barriers which may emulate gravitational phenomena in atomic systems~\cite{Sparn,Lahav}.
 Considering such quench protocols in genuine two-component settings in order to engineer un-conventional breathers and Rogue wave solutions~\cite{Peregrine_exp} is another direction worth to be pursued.